Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 \paragraph{Method assumptions}

 Population-adjusted indirect comparisons mostly depend on the same assumptions (detailed in \hyperref[SA]{Supplementary Appendix A}) including: (i) internal validity of the $AC$ and $BC$ trials, (ii) consistency under parallel studies, (iii) accounting for all effect modifiers of treatment $A$ vs.~$C$ in the adjustment (i.e., the conditional constancy of the $A$ vs.~$C$ marginal treatment effect or the conditional ignorability, unconfoundedness or exchangeability of trial assignment/selection for such treatment effect), (iv) that there is overlap between the covariate distributions in $AC$ and $BC$ (more specifically, that the ranges of the selected covariates in the $AC$ trial cover some of their respective ranges in the $BC$ population), (v) that the joint covariate distribution of the $BC$ population has been correctly specified, (vi) and parametric modeling assumptions.
-A final assumption, the shared effect modifier assumption (described in subsection \ref{subsec43}), is required to transport the marginal treatment effect estimate from the $BC$ population to any given target population.
-Otherwise, one has to assume that the $BC$ population is the target for the analysis to be valid.

 Assumptions (i) and (ii) are made by any indirect treatment comparison or meta-analysis.
 The other, largely untestable, assumptions are unique to population-adjusted analyses and their violation may lead to bias.
 The most crucial assumptions underlying population-adjusted indirect comparisons relate to the correct specification of the trial assignment logistic regression (in the case of MAIC), and of the covariate-adjusted outcome regression (in the case of conventional STC, parametric G-computation and MIM).